secunuel/Secunuel/README.md

 ## Hi there 👋
+### 👋 Hi, I'm Emmanuel

+🔐 Aspiring Cybersecurity Professional | Blue Team Focus
+🛡️ Actively building hands-on skills in SIEM, log analysis, and incident response
+💻 Practicing on TryHackMe and HackTheBox | Building a personal home lab
+🎯 Preparing for CompTIA Security+ and Blue Team Level 1 (BTL1)
+🌱 Passionate about protecting systems and detecting threats before they strike
+📫 Let's connect: [adebowaleemmanuel86@gmail.com]

+---

+*"Driven to defend, built to secure."*
 <!--
 **secunuel/Secunuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.